ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 By now, you should've realized that the Monte Carlo method gives you immense problem-solving powers, even if you're not very familiar with the underlying theory or even if such a theory doesn't exist.
 For instance, see the <a href="https://rstudio-pubs-static.s3.amazonaws.com/241232_eebe419a0aaa4eb89398ee2a61ad3dc2.html" target="_blank">percolation problem</a>, where no mathematical solution for determining the percolation threshold $p^{\ast}$ has yet been derived.

 Now you can successfully apply this technique to your problems and become a practitioner of the art of solving problems using Monte Carlo simulations!
+Good Luck!

 ## Recommended Reading